onosproject/ran-simulator/docs/quick_start.md

 ```bash
 helm install ran-simulator ran-simulator -n sd-ran
 ```
-Ran simulator is not enabled in the sd-ran chart by default.
+RAN simulator is not enabled in the sd-ran chart by default.
 You can enable it when you deploy sd-ran helm chart using the following command
 ```bash
 helm install sd-ran sd-ran -n sd-ran --set import.ran-simulator.enabled=true
 ```